DSLabs

 It is designed from the ground up help students create correct and runnable implementations of real distributed systems.
 DSLabs incorporates automated model checking to search students’ implementations for bugs and report back with example traces when bugs are found.

-The labs are written in Java and come packaged all necessary dependencies.
+The labs are written in Java and come packaged with all necessary dependencies.
 They also include a visual debugger, which allows students to explore the reachable states of their systems and visualize bugs reported by the model checker.

 Labs